cx-aac/terraform-provider-aci/docs/index.md

 ### Optional

+- **annotation** (Boolean) Add `orchestrator:terraform` as annotation to all objects.
+This can also be set as the ACI_ANNOTATION environment variable.
+Defaults to `true`.
 - **cert_name** (String) Certificate name for the User in Cisco ACI.
 This can also be set as the ACI_CERT_NAME environment variable.
 - **insecure** (Boolean) Allow insecure HTTPS client.
 This can also be set as the ACI_INSECURE environment variable.
 Defaults to `true`.
+- **mock** (Boolean) Only mock API calls.
+This is mainly for troubleshooting/debugging purposes.
+This can also be set as the ACI_MOCK environment variable.
+Defaults to `false`.
 - **password** (String) Password for the APIC Account.
 This can also be set as the ACI_PASSWORD environment variable.
 - **private_key** (String) Private key path for signature calculation.
 This can also be set as the ACI_PRIVATE_KEY environment variable.
 - **proxy_url** (String) Proxy Server URL with port number.
 This can also be set as the ACI_PROXY_URL environment variable.